Composition Underpins Great Photography

-That’s right folks, it’s just like the ark.
+That’s right folks, it’s just like the Ark.
 See how many pairs of objects you can discover within this image.
 For starters there’s the pair of stained glass windows.

 Perhaps one of the reasons why groupings of three are so important in composition is because, when placed into a triangular arrangement, shapes within your image tend to become more pronounced.

-How to Improve Your Sense of Composition
+How To Improve Your Sense Of Composition

-I would say, however, that I recognized many of the compositional relationships outlined in this image while composing the image.
+I would say, however, that I recognized many of the compositional relationships existing in this image while composing the photo.
 And, while that recognition does effect my compositional choices, it all happens pretty much on auto pilot.

-I think the best way to elevate yourself to that leave of expertise is to spend time deconstructing your favorite photos, whether made by you or someone else.
+I think the best way to elevate yourself to that level of expertise is to spend time deconstructing your favorite photos, whether made by you or someone else.

 Recognize what it is that works in these pictures and, over time, notice how the same decision making will begin to appear in your own photography.